XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 # Resource Management

-### I've seen players have around 500 T-doll contracts.
-How did they have that much?

-> Logistics and limiting production to 4 a day.
-The last one basically applies to long-time players though.

 ### When do we get discounted tokens?

 > Around x-mas, cny, anni, April 16 week, and the likes.